tascheidt/PhaseLLM_websearch_demo/README.md

 - `step3.py` converts the results into an Excel file
 - 'step4.py' add Google Maps data and cleans up any duplicates, locations that are closed, or don't have a maps listing

+The requirements.txt file is used to set up the virtual environment in VS Code.
+Not all modules installed are required to run this demo.

 Note that this requires [PhaseLLM](https://phasellm.com/) version 0.0.14 or later.